ManuGithubSteam/Slic3rSettings_Prusa_Different_Filaments/README.md

 ### How much improvement are we talking?

 Here i made some statistics and some pics.
-This is a 100% benchy the 200% one is still printing....
+See the pics folder.

 | Print statistics  |  |